Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 STANDARD THREE: ORGANIZATION AND GOVERNANCE

 The institution has a system of governance that facilitates the accomplishment of its mission and purposes and supports institutional effectiveness and integrity.
 Through its organizational design and governance structure, the institution creates and sustains an environment that encourages teaching, learning, service, scholarship, and where appropriate, research and creative activity.
 It demonstrates administrative capacity by assuring provision of support adequate for the appropriate functioning of each organizational component.
-The institution has sufficient independence from any other entity to be held accountable for meeting the Commission’s Standards for Accreditation.
+The institution has sufficient autonomy and control of its programs and operations consistent with its mission to be held directly accountable for meeting the Commission’s Standards for Accreditation.

 3.2 The institution’s organizational structure, decision-making processes, and policies are clear and consistent with its mission and support institutional effectiveness.
 The institution’s system of governance involves the participation of all appropriate constituencies and includes regular communication among them.

-3.4 The board demonstrates sufficient independence to ensure it can act in the institution’s best interest.
-The board assures representation of the public interest in its composition and reflects the areas of competence needed to fulfill its responsibilities.
+3.4 The board assures representation of the public interest in its composition and reflects the areas of competence needed to fulfill its responsibilities.
 Two-thirds or more of the board members, including the chair, are free of any personal or immediate familial financial interest in the institution, including as employee, stockholder or shareholder, corporate director, or contractor.

 3.5 Members of the governing board understand, accept, and fulfill their responsibilities as fiduciaries to act honestly and in good faith in the best interest of the institution toward the achievement of its educational purposes in a manner free from conflicts of interest.

 3.6 In multi-campus systems organized under a single governing board, the division of responsibility and authority between the system office and the institution is clear.
-Where system and campus boards share governance responsibilities or dimensions of authority, system policies and procedures are clearly defined and equitably administered.
+Where system and campus boards share governance responsibilities or dimensions of authority, system policies and procedures are clearly defined and equitably administered relative to the mission of the institution.

 3.7 The board has a clear understanding of the institution’s distinctive mission and exercises the authority to ensure the realization of institutional mission and purposes.
 The board approves and reviews institutional policies; monitors the institution’s fiscal condition; and approves major new initiatives, assuring that they are compatible with institutional mission and capacity.
 These policies are developed in consultation with appropriate constituencies.
-The board assures that the institution periodically reviews its success in fulfilling its mission and achieving its purposes.
+The board assures that the institution periodically reviews its success in fulfilling its mission and serving its students.
+The Board is effective in helping the institution make strategic decisions and confront unforeseen circumstances.
 It regularly reviews the institution’s systems of enterprise risk management, external audits, regulatory compliance, internal controls, and contingency management.
+The board assures appropriate attention is given to succession planning for institutional leadership and, where applicable, the composition of the board itself.

-3.8 The board systematically develops, ensures, and enhances its own effectiveness through orientation, professional development, and periodic evaluation.
+3.8 The board systematically develops, ensures, and enhances its own effectiveness through orientation, professional development, effective self-assessment, and regular evaluation including an external perspective.
+The board addresses its goals for diversity within its membership.
 Its role and functions are effectively carried out through appropriate committees and meetings.

 3.9 Utilizing the institutional governance structure, the board establishes and maintains appropriate and productive channels of communication among its members and with the institutional community.